dell/terraform-provider-redfish/docs/data-sources/system_boot.md

 - `boot_order` (List of String) An array of BootOptionReference strings that represent the persistent boot order for this computer system
 - `boot_source_override_enabled` (String) The state of the boot source override feature
 - `boot_source_override_mode` (String) The BIOS boot mode to use when the system boots from the BootSourceOverrideTarget boot source
-- `boot_source_override_target` (String) The current boot source to use at the next boot instead of the normal boot device, if BootSourceOverrideEnabled is true
+- `boot_source_override_target` (String) Current boot source to use at next boot instead of the normal boot device, if BootSourceOverrideEnabled is true
 - `uefi_target_boot_source_override` (String) The UEFI device path of the device from which to boot when BootSourceOverrideTarget is UefiTarget

 <a id="nestedblock--redfish_server"></a>